/

 That still has a lot going for it.
 NOW Sports currently gives you all 12 Sky Sports channels plus Sky Sports+, while Entertainment is still built around Sky Originals, Sky channels and big HBO box sets.
 On the TV side, NOW also still offers more flexibility than its broadband now does, with day passes for sports and saver terms on some entertainment offers.

-One thing to remember: the standard NOW viewing experience includes ads.
+One thing to remember: the standard NOW viewing experience includes ads, 720p picture quality and one stream at a time.
 If you want Full HD, Dolby 5.1 and two streams at once, you need Boost.
-If you want 4K, Dolby Atmos and three streams, that is Ultra Boost.
+If you want 4K Ultra HD, Dolby Atmos and three streams, that is Ultra Boost.
+Neither add-on removes ads from live sports or live channels.

 • Entertainment: Sky Atlantic, HBO box sets, Sky Originals and live entertainment channels.